2022 NRL Women's season

 The 2022 NRLW Premiership was the fifth professional season of Women's rugby league in Australia.
 The season started on Saturday, 20 August and ran for seven weekends.
 This comprised five rounds, semi-finals for the top four teams, and a Grand Final that was played on Sunday 2 October as a curtain raiser to the 2022 men's Grand Final.
-This was the last season before the NRLW goes professional.
+This was the last season before the NRLW went professional.

 Teams

-The Line-up of teams will remain the same as the postponed 2021 season (held from February to April in 2022).
-The number of teams will raise to 10 in 2023.
+The line-up of teams remained the same as the postponed 2021 season (held from February to April in 2022).
+The number of teams would be increased to 10 in 2023.